Modular Resources

 Configuration

-When you add components and services from your machine’s CONFIGURE tab, you can select available modular resources from the Viam registry.
+When you add components and services from your machine’s CONFIGURE tab, you can select available modular resources from the Viam Registry.
 When you add a modular resource from the registry, the module that provides it is automatically added at the same time.
 To add a modular resource from a local module, you must add the module first.

 You configure the module and the modular resources it provides separately.